 Wealthier (and therefore typically older) households are much more likely to stick with their newly-acquired online shopping habits.

-This will have direct implications for customer acquisition and retention strategies as eCommerce companies look to achieve manageable growth into 2022 and beyond.
+This will have direct implications for customer acquisition and retention strategies as eCommerce companies look to achieve manageable growth in 2022 and beyond.

 Innovate to accumulate

 Scaling a business has always relied on building upwards from strong foundations, but achieving lasting growth in a sector as competitive as online retail requires one thing above all else: innovation.